JuergenSu/IotSensorNode/README.md

 # IotSensorNode
-prototype for a NodeMCU based sensor node exposing temperature, Humidity and a 433 MHZ Controller via REST interface
+prototype for a NodeMCU based sensor node exposing temperature, Humidity and a 433 MHZ Controller via REST like interface

 ## neede hardware
-- NodeMCU
+- NodeMCU or compatible
-- 433 mhz reciever and sender
+- 433 mhz reciever and sender for example DEBO 433 RX/TX
 - BMP280 Sensor
+- Boost converter for example MT3608

 ## supported endpoints